-The purpose of the West Genesee Professional Development Plan for July 1, 2017-June 30, 2018 is to improve the quality of teaching and learning by ensuring all teachers and staff participate in substantial professional development in order that they remain current with their profession and meet the learning needs of their students.
+The purpose of the Professional Learning Plan July 1, 2022 – June 30, 2023 is to improve the quality of teaching and learning by ensuring all teachers and staff participate in substantial professional development in order that they remain current with their profession and meet the learning needs of their students.
 This plan also ensures that holders of Level III teaching assistant certificates and that substitute teachers who work on a long-term basis are provided the opportunity to participate in the professional development program of the district.
 Finally, this plan recognizes that all teachers, teaching assistants and staff need to participate in professional development to implement the best professional strategies to maximize student learning and success.
 In order to be appointed to positions by the Board of Education, professional staff must demonstrate proof of training in school violence prevention and intervention.

 Response to Intervention (RtI)

 The West Genesee Board of Education adopted the Response to Intervention Plan for K-5 ELA and Mathematics. and the Response to Intervention Plan for Middle Level 6-8.
 Academic Intervention Services (AIS) for grades 9-12 will be provided according to AIS plans adopted by the Board of Education.
 (Please note: During the COVID-19 pandemic, the plans will be implemented to the best of our ability based on staffing and student access.)

 Title I Schools Information

-The schools in the West Genesee Central School District that are eligible to received Title I federal funding for the upcoming year are: East Hill Elementary School, Onondaga Road Elementary School, Split Rock Elementary School, and West Genesee Middle School.
-A requirement for each is to publish a Parent Involvement Policy (PIP) for each school, in addition to a District Parent Involvement Policy.
+The schools in the West Genesee Central School District that are eligible to received Title I federal funding for the upcoming year are: Onondaga Road Elementary School, Split Rock Elementary School, and West Genesee Middle School.
+A requirement for each is to publish a Family Engagement Policy for each school, in addition to a District Parent Involvement Policy.
 The District PIP can be accessed here or from our Board of Education page in the Policy Manual section.
 Policies for the individual schools are available below.

 - Onondaga Road Elementary School